 A type of mole-repellent smoke, sold as Pest-Stop Biofume Mole Smoke, emits castor oil fumes.
 These are said to line the tunnels and deter worms and other mole food from entering the tunnels.
 The hungry mole may move elsewhere, or it may simply create new tunnels nearby.

 Caper spurge, Euphorbia lathyris, which is a biennial plant, has its adherents who claim the root exudates repel moles.
-It is worth a try, but be sure to remove most of the flower heads before seeding occurs or a weed problem may result.
+It is worth a try, but be sure to remove most of the flower heads before seeding occurs or the plant can become invasive.
 Bulbs of Allium moly are also sold as a mole deterrent but are of doubtful value.

 Mole traps for killing moles are available from garden centres and hardware stores.
-When considering if this is a good option it should be considered that vacant tunnel systems are often taken over by another mole from nearby.
+When considering if this is a good option it should be considered that vacant tunnel systems are often taken over by another mole from nearby and so you may not be free of a mole for long.
 The tunnel or half barrel trap may be easier to use than some other designs.
 If used correctly they are considered humane method of control as death should be instantaneous when activated.
 However, this can be difficult to achieve as the mole is not always killed outright and consideration should be given to using an experienced professional.
 To find a local company search on-line.

-- They need careful placement in a tunnel that is about 10-20cm (4–8in) below the surface, but not directly under a molehill
+- Mole traps need careful placement in a tunnel that is about 10-20cm (4–8in) below the surface, but not directly under a molehill

 - The location of tunnels can be ascertained by scraping away a recent molehill and probing the hole with a pliable stick